 The Archdiocese of Rockville Center affirmed in an official document that a 'grave necessity' for any baptized non-Catholic to receive Jesus is understood to mean "a condition in which being deprived of the Eucharist would, in the judgment of a reasonable person, cause someone to experience a significant sense of deprivation..."
-Among the various situations discussed in the above document, noteworthy are those in which baptized non-Catholics "in hospitals, nursing homes, prisons and institutions", "a funeral Mass", "a nuptial wedding", etc., request the Sacrament.17 receive forgiveness while doing without the sacrament which was instituted by Christ precisely for forgiveness" (On Reconciliation and Penance, No. 31).
+Among the various situations discussed in the above document, noteworthy are those in which baptized non-Catholics "in hospitals, nursing homes, prisons and institutions", "a funeral Mass", "a nuptial wedding", etc., request the Sacrament.

 It imperative that Catholic priests charitably convey these simple yet essential truths to those Protestant Christians who, desirous of said three Sacraments, "freely request them and manifest the faith which the Catholic Church professes with regard to these sacraments".
-18